-When to File for the S Corp Election
+When to File for the S Corporation Election

-To acquire the S Corp election, the corporation must get unanimous support from owners/shareholders and file IRS Form 2553 no more than two months and 15 days after the beginning of the tax year—which is March 15.
+To acquire the S Corporation election, the corporation must get unanimous support from owners/shareholders and file IRS Form 2553 no more than two months and 15 days after the beginning of the tax year, which is March 15.
 S Corporation status will begin the following calendar year if you miss the deadline.

 File Your S Corporation Election With CorpNet

 CorpNet can help you file for S Corp election status.
-Our professional filing experts will handle the paperwork, validate all the information is correct, and help save you valuable time.
+Our professional filing experts will handle the paperwork, validate all the information, and help save you valuable time.